eugeniakuzina/BroadHomeAssignement/readme.md

 I've implemented tasks 1 and 2 and skipped task 3 as I didn't have enough time

+This is the maven project, please execute mvn clean install prior to running

 Main.class contains methods to implement the project functionality.

 Assertions in /main package are 'unit tests' and would be executed in the runtime

 Tests in /test package are 'functional tests' and would be executed in CI/CD pipeline

+For functionality simply run Main.class, for tests please run them with TestNG runner

 ## Answer to Question 1
 There are two ways to filter results for subway-only routes.
 Think about the two options below